-The database server stores information on external languages that it supports for UDRs in the following system catalog tables:
+The database server stores information about external languages that it supports for UDRs in the following system catalog tables:

-- The sysroutinelangs system catalog table contains information about the external languages. - The syslangauth system catalog table contains information on which users of the database server can use a particular external language.
+- The sysroutinelangs system catalog table contains information about the external languages. - The syslangauth system catalog table contains information about which users of the database server can use a particular external language.

-For more information, see "Creating an External-Language Routine" on page 4-20.
+For more information, see "Create an external-language routine" on page 4-20.